-Production in the kolkhozes has now advanced to a higher stage.
-This new stage the and in new development of the kolkhoz system is characterized by the increasing economic strength of the kolkhozes which were enlarged during recent years; they have become diversified and technically well-equipped farms with large skilled cadres: their numbers of incomes have considerably increased, and the well-being of the kolkhozniks has risen.
-The greater material incentives of kolkhozniks, the introduction of new planning the procedure, their newly granted right to change the model rules of the agricultural artel to conform with local conditions-have all unleashed the creative initiative of the kolkhozniks, have caused them to work harder, have strengthened their concern to make better use of the land and equipment, and of all the reserves of kolkhoz production.
+Production in the kolkhozes has now advanced to a new and higher stage.
+This new stage in the development of the kolkhoz system is characterized by the increasing economic strength of the kolkhozes which were enlarged during recent years; they have become diversified and technically wellequipped farms with large numbers of skilled cadres; their incomes have considerably increased, and the well-being of the kolkhozniks has risen.
+The greater material incentives of the kolkhozniks, the introduction of new planning procedure, their newly granted right to change the model rules of the agricultural artel to conform with local conditions-have all unleashed the creative initiative of the kolkhozniks, have caused them to work harder, have strengthened their concern to make better use of the land and equipment, and of all the reserves of kolkhoz production.
 Kolkhoz members have accumulated great experience in conducting a major socialized enterprise using new technology and the achievements of science.